 PRIMARY RECRUITMENT TAKES PLACE OVER LABOR DAY WEEKEND EACH FALL

 If you already know you won’t be able to be on campus over Labor Day Weekend, it will probably be better for you join in the spring or the following fall.
 Recruitment is all about conversations and making connections—you need to be in person for this.
-(Except for when we are navigating a global pandemic and have a fully virtual recruitment—see more about this above by clicking on Detailed Recruitment Schedule.)
+Fall 2021 sorority recruitment is expected to have a hybrid format of both in-person and virtual events.
+More information will be released as fall approaches.

 YOU DO NOT NEED LETTERS OF RECOMMENDATION TO BE SUCCESSFUL IN RECRUITMENT